GetDKAN/dkan2/README.md

 DKAN Open Data Portal/Catalog built on Drupal 8.

-As a piece of software in its Alpha cycle, the code is continously changing and in very active development.
+As a piece of software in its Alpha cycle, the code is continuously changing and in very active development.

 ## Features